cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 ### Grouping Transactions

-The `_uuids` ([UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier)) enpoint can be used to maintain purchases as individual documents when they are purchased through a shopping cart in a single transaction.
+The `_uuids` ([UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier)) endpoint can be used to maintain purchases as individual documents when they are purchased through a shopping cart in a single transaction.

 By default, `https://$USERNAME.cloudant.com/_uuids` returns one ID.
-An array of multiple IDs can be called with `_uuids?count=$NUMBER`, so `?count=3" would return something like the green array to your right.
+An array of multiple IDs can be called with `_uuids?count=$NUMBER`, so `?count=3` would return something like the array on the right.

 ```json
 {